Kitware/ParaView/CONTRIBUTING.md

         $ git add file1 file2 file3
         $ git commit

+    Commit messages must be thorough and informative so that reviewers will have a good understanding of why the change is needed before looking at the code.

     For more information see: [Create a Topic][]

 6. Push commits in your topic branch to your fork in GitLab: